Bias and Division in the Free World: Introduction

 Our work is related to that of \cite{cebron2020note} and \cite{fathi2017free}, where Stein kernels, familiar in classical probability \cite{cacoullos1992lower,chatterjee2009fluctuations}, are shown to also exist in free probability.
-Classically, we say that $A_\ast(X)$ is a Stein kernel for $X$ having distribution $\mu$ when
+Classically, we say that a random variable $A_\ast(X)$ is a Stein kernel for $X$ if

 We note that \eqref{eq:classical.kernel} is similar to \eqref{char.zb} in that it modifies Stein's original identity for the normal by changing some feature on the right hand side, for \eqref{char.zb} the distribution of $X$, and for \eqref{eq:classical.kernel} the multiplier of the derivative of $f$.
-When the distribution $\mu^*$ of $X^*$ is absolutely continuous with respect to $\mu$ with Radon-Nikodym derivative $D_*$, then from \eqref{char.zb} and the change-of-variables theorem,
+If the law $\mathcal{L}(X^*)$ is absolutely continuous with respect to $\mathcal{L}(X)$ with Radon-Nikodym derivative $D_*$, then from \eqref{char.zb} and the change-of-variables theorem,

 In particular, under the stated absolute continuity requirement, $A_\ast(X) = \sigma^2 D_*(X)$ provides a Stein kernel.